nickbabcock/Farmhash.Sharp/index.md

 ## Changelog

+### 0.5 - April 10th 2018

+* Strong sign assemblies so that other strong signed assemblies can use Farmhash.Sharp

 ### 0.4 - November 13th 2017
 * Expose internal methods using byte pointers as part of the public interface